 Endodontic Retreatment in Edmond, OK

-Contemporary Endodontics of Oklahoma provides endodontic retreatment services to patients in Edmond, OK.
+Contemporary Endodontics of Oklahoma provides comprehensive endodontic retreatment services to patients in Edmond, OK.
 Call 405-285-5042 to learn more and schedule your appointment.

-Endodontic retreatment is a second chance to save a tooth before resorting to extraction.
+Endodontic retreatment is a second chance to save and restore a tooth before resorting to extraction.
 The process is similar to a root canal—your tooth is opened, the filling (a material called gutta-percha) in the chamber is removed, then the chamber is cleaned and disinfected.
 New gutta-percha is used to seal the chamber and the tooth is restored with a filling or crown.

 Frequently Asked Questions About Endodontic Retreatment

-Is retreatment of a root canal painful?
+Can retreatment of a root canal cause tooth pain?

 How long does a retreatment procedure take?